 A Few Minutes Really Can Make a Difference

 Servants are always alert and mindful of any opportunity that may arise.
-These few minutes to “Meet and Greet” that I have just alluded to are opportunities to engage the Body of Christ, a time to love on those that the Lord has brought into your fellowship, especially those visiting for the first, second or third time.
+These few minutes to “Meet and Greet” that I have just alluded to are opportunities to engage the church family, a time to love on those that the LORD has brought into your fellowship, especially those visiting for the first, second, or third time.
 Look forward with anticipation to greet your guests and those around you.
-For a newcomer, these can be very awkward moments.
-Not only do they not know anyone, but they don’t know what to do with themselves either.
+For a newcomer, these moments can feel awkward because they don’t know anyone or what to do with themselves.
 Remove the awkwardness and genuinely love on those around you by introducing yourself and welcoming them with a firm handshake.
 People love to be loved.
+A simple “Glad you’re here!” can make a shy guest feel at home, opening their heart to the Father’s love.

 Praying for People Naturally Creates Intimacy

-After having prayed for the Church Body throughout the week, (even for new guests that you have not yet met); when you greet them and love on them during those few minutes in a service each week, there is power that flows, ministry that the Holy Spirit works in and through.
+After having prayed for the church body throughout the week, (even for new guests that you have not yet met); when you greet them and love on them during those few minutes in a service each week, there is power that flows, ministry that the Holy Spirit works in and through.
 The more you pray for that individual, the more compassion and love you will have for that person.
 You will find that a genuine love will naturally exude from you toward that individual.
+This love grows from praying for them, preparing your heart to show kindness without expecting anything back.

 Keep in mind that this is a “Meet and Greet” moment, not a counseling session.
 It’s a time to introduce the love of the Father.
 It’s not fake, but genuine.
 It’s not done with a plastic smile, but rather with genuine care that has been bathed in prayer for the past week.